 West Hartford, CT

 Melanie Pappadis Faranello received her M.F.A. in Creative Writing from The New School, and her B.A. in English and Creative Writing from University of Colorado.
 She has worked as a teaching artist in the community as well as an adjunct professor at a variety of colleges both in New York City and Chicago.
 She spent time abroad studying in Nepal as well as teaching English in Cuenca, Ecuador.
-She currently teaches a course combining creative writing and yoga to senior citizens and teens.
+She currently teaches a course combining creative writing and yoga.
 Her fiction has been nominated for a Pushcart Prize as well as received a variety of mentions including winner of The New School’s Chapbook Award Series in Fiction, and a top twenty-five winner in Glimmer Train’s Very Short Fiction Contest.
 Her novel manuscript was a finalist in Sarabande Books’ Mary McCarthy Prize in Fiction, and a semi-finalist in The Dana Awards for The Novel.
 She has been a contributor at Bread Loaf Writers' Conference and Sewanee Writers' Conference, and has been awarded a residency from The Kimmel Harding Nelson Center for the Arts.
 Originally from Chicago, she currently lives in Connecticut with her husband and two young sons.